 You’ve dined at the best restaurants and stalked celebrity hangouts like a champ.
-Now, it’s time to paint the town red (and bust a move) at the best bars in Los Angeles.
+Now, it’s time to paint the town red, bust a move and scream Mamma Mia tunes at the top of your lungs.
 Destination?
 Hollywood.
-Forget clichéd, tourist spots and velvet-rope attitude; instead, check out our top bar picks—from the best cocktail bars to the best dive bars—in Hollywood.
+Forget clichéd tourist spots and velvet-rope attitude—instead, check out our top spots, including some of the city’s best cocktail bars and the best dives in Hollywood.

 RECOMMENDED: Best bars in Los Angeles

 Tucked away on the second floor of Hollywood’s Roosevelt Hotel, the Spare Room is like stepping into another era: one where classic cocktails, tiki-leaning concoctions and punch bowls pour freely, and people make merry all night long.
 The big draw here, beyond the expertly made drinks, is the gaming.
 This bar sports an antique two-lane bowling alley, which looks great with those George Esquivel–designed bowling shoes and argyle socks.
 Those not looking to bowl can simply chill in the lounge and cozy up to their neighbors with a friendly game of dominoes, Monopoly, Connect Four or Battleship.